tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 ## The web is becoming an interwoven mashup of APIs

 Another reason why REST APIs are taking off is because the web itself is evolving into a conglomeration of APIs.
 Instead of massive, do-it-all systems, web sites are pulling in the services they need through APIs.
-For example, rather than building your own search to power your website, you might use Switftype instead and leverage their service through their [Swifttype API](https://swiftype.com/developers).
+For example, rather than building your own search to power your website, you might use Switftype instead and leverage their service through their [Swiftype API](https://swiftype.com/developers).

 Rather than building your own payment gateway, you might integrate [Stripe and its API](https://stripe.com/docs/api).
 Rather than building your own login system, you might use [UserApp and its API](https://app.userapp.io/#/docs/).
 Rather than building your own e-commerce system, you might use [Snipcart and its API](http://docs.snipcart.com/api-reference/introduction).
 And so on.